mattermost/mattermost-handbook/contributors/onboarding/staff-onboarding-guide/engineer-onboarding.md

   * Expense equipment
   * HR set up (benefits, health insurance, etc.)
 * Meet the team
-  * Meet with a different team member for 30min each day
+  * Meet with a different team member for 30 minutes each day
 * Meet with your dev lead
   * Meet for at least 10-15 minutes everyday
 * Attend weekly team/company meetings to get the feeling for them